Notoriousmb10/PROJECT/Readme.md

-# Vite Project
+SIM Card Management System
 This project is a SIM card management system built with a Vite frontend and a Node.js backend.
 The system allows users to activate, deactivate, and get details of SIM cards.

+Table of Contents
+Prerequisites
+Backend Setup
+Frontend Setup
+Usage
+API Endpoints
+Activate SIM Card
+Deactivate SIM Card
+Get SIM Details
-## Prerequisites
+Prerequisites
+Before you begin, ensure you have the following installed:

-- Node.js
+Node.js
-- MongoDB
+MongoDB

-## Backend
+Backend Setup

-1. Navigate to the `Backend` directory:
+Navigate to the Backend directory:

+bash
+Copy code
 cd Backend

-2. Install the dependencies:
+Install the dependencies:

+bash
+Copy code
 npm install

-3. Start the MongoDB server:
+Start the MongoDB server:

+bash
+Copy code
 npm start
+Frontend Setup

-4. Navigate to the Frontend directory: cd Frontend npm install npm run dev
+Navigate to the Frontend directory:

+bash
+Copy code
+cd Frontend
+Install the dependencies:

+bash
+Copy code
+npm install
+Start the development server:

+bash
+Copy code
+npm run dev
 Open your browser and navigate to http://localhost:5173.
 Use the interface to activate, deactivate, and get details of SIM cards.

+Usage
+After setting up both the backend and frontend, you can interact with the system through the provided user interface.
+You can perform the following actions:

+Activate a SIM Card
+Deactivate a SIM Card
+Get Details of a SIM Card
 API Endpoints
 Activate SIM Card
 URL: /api/activate
 Method: POST
+Request Body:
+json
+Copy code
+{
+  "simNumber": "1234567890",
-Request Body: { "simNumber": "1234567890", "phoneNumber": "9876543210" }
+  "phoneNumber": "9876543210"
+}
 Deactivate SIM Card
 URL: /api/deactivate
 Method: POST
+Request Body:
+json
+Copy code
+{
-Body:  { "simNumber": "1234567890" }
+  "simNumber": "1234567890"
+}
 Get SIM Details
 URL: /api/sim-details/:simNumber
 Method: GET